StephenHuge/MyFlappyBird/README.md

 ## What's this?
 This is a small game developed in Java.
 The library is `alsg.jar`, which warpped JFrame and Swing.
-It is from open Class [Algorithms 4](https://www.coursera.org/learn/algorithms-part1/home/welcome"Algorithms 4") .
+It is from open Class [Algorithims 4](https://www.coursera.org/learn/algorithms-part1/home/welcome ) .
 There are some pictures of this game:
 <center>